Superhuman Mail MCP Server

 Prerequisites

-Before you begin, make sure you have:
+Before you begin, make sure you have all of the following:

 • A Superhuman Mail account with Ask AI enabled.